 This topic was created to show you, system and module developers, how you could write a cron job to automatically reset your demo world.
 While it delves into the deep end of the API system available (and only touches the tip of the iceberg of the undocumented APIs), here’s what you really need to do to reset your demo games :

-• Generate your API Key with the read-data, write-data and manage-games permissions
+- Generate your API Key with the

-• Use the Stop server API to stop the server, because even if it’s idle/unused, you don’t want someone accessing it while you’re deleting/uploading the new world as you need Foundry to be stopped otherwise the database gets cached in memory and your file changes get overwritten by Foundry itself
+it means the server is not in use and it is safe to reset it.
+If it’s in use, you can decide to postpone the reset, or go ahead and do it anyway, it’s up to you. - Use the Stop server API to stop the server, because even if it’s idle/unused, you don’t want someone accessing it while you’re deleting/uploading the new world as you need Foundry to be stopped otherwise the database gets cached in memory and your file changes get overwritten by Foundry itself

-• If your demo world was made available through the Bazaar, use the worlds/install API to install it via its name
+- If your demo world was made available through the Bazaar, use the worlds/install API to install it via its name

-• If your world isn’t in the Bazaar, first delete the world using your known secret value, then use the zip import to re-upload the world to a pristine state
+- If your world isn’t in the Bazaar, first delete the world using your known secret value, then use the zip import to re-upload the world to a pristine state

-• You can now start your server again, but beware, if you use the Start API, the server not only will be immediately started (even if potentially not needed) but it will start in Foundry’s setup screen (which will yield an error of “This game is currently being configured” to any user who tries to access it), so it is instead recommended to use the game/idle API and specify the world in its arguments so the game is idled and starts directly into your demo world.
+- You can now start your server again, but beware, if you use the Start API, the server not only will be immediately started (even if potentially not needed) but it will start in Foundry’s setup screen (which will yield an error of “This game is currently being configured” to any user who tries to access it), so it is instead recommended to use the game/idle API and specify the world in its arguments so the game is idled and starts directly into your demo world.

 Do all of this using a script and put that in a cron job to run daily (or hourly or whatever) and you got yourself a demo server that is always ‘clean’.

-Hopefully, it’s not so bad! :slight_smile:
+Hopefully, it’s not so bad!

 Thoughts and suggestions are welcome!